Summer in Scilla: Swordfish, Sunlight, and the Secret in the Sauce

 Optional:

-A pinch of hot red pepper flakes
+1/4 tsp hot red pepper flakes at the end